Your partner in navigating the ins and outs of prescriptions — at no extra cost.

 • Nausea

-• Mood swings including heightened sensitivity, irritability, euphoria, or depression - individual responses vary
+• Mood changes including heightened sensitivity, irritability, euphoria, or depression - individual responses vary

 • Breast tenderness (less common)